OS2offdig/os2-docs-template/README.md

 #### Architecture

 > Replace with a Brief introduction to the project's high-level architecture.
-Link to an ARCHITECTURE.MD diagram e.g. in mermaid syntax
+Link to an ARCHITECTURE.MD diagram preferably in mermaid syntax.

 #### Key Features

 > Replace this with a brief explaination of the main features or functionalities of your project.]

-## :arrow_heading_down: Installation
-> Replace with Step-by-step instructions on how to install the codebase.

-## ▶️ How to Run
+## ▶️ How to Install and Run
-> Replace with clear, concise instructions on how to run and use the codebase.
+> Replace with clear, concise instructions on how to install and run the codebase for development, test and production setups.
+Link to repositories containing deployment templates that automates deployment

 #### Examples